Erik-s-Foxpack/cubeempireserver/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ## Describe the bug
-Short, but full description of bug.
+Short, but full description of the bug.
 Additionally, write info on what mod provoked this bug.

 ## Reproducing